Expertise + Work History

 RELATED QUALIFICATIONS

-• Ability to energize and motivate board, staff, volunteers, and other stakeholders
+• Ability to energize and motivate boards, staff, volunteers, and stakeholders

-• Skilled in the management of people, organizational culture, and change
+• Skilled in people management, organizational culture, and change leadership

 AWARDS | APPOINTMENTS | AFFILIATIONS